jgranlun/jgranlun.github.io/README.md

 ```
 ElementNotInteractableException: Message: Element <input ... type="file"> is not reachable by keyboard
 ```
-**Now this was the original issue why I went digging into the issue of how to set custom parameters to the webdriver.**
+*Now this was the original issue why I went digging into the issue on of how to set custom parameters to the webdriver.*

 The issue is explained in detail [here](https://github.com/mozilla/geckodriver/issues/1173).
 Note that it is Geckodriver specific issue, chromedriver works fine, since it is not (alledgedly) following specifications.